Bangs Canyon OHV

 Note: Colorado residents must register their off-highway vehicle with the Colorado State Parks (303) 866-3437.
 Non-residents are not required to register in Colorado, if they are registered in their home states.
 All off-highway vehicles must have an approved muffler and spark arrester.
 These requirements are subject to change so make sure to contact the Colorado State Parks prior to using your off-highway vehicle.

-Overall, Bangs Canyon OHV is the 49th most popular OHV & 4wd jeep trail of all 61 OHV routes in Colorado.
-Several of the better ohv/4wd trails are nearby Bangs Canyon OHV including Grand Valley OHV Area and Rabbit Valley.
+Overall, Bangs Canyon OHV is the 46th most popular OHV & 4wd jeep trail of all 61 OHV routes in Colorado.
+Several of the better ohv/4wd trails are nearby Bangs Canyon OHV including Rabbit Valley and Grand Valley OHV Area.